michalmietlinski/2025-simple-scripts/midi-functions/README.md

 - midi: ^2.0.0 (for MIDI device handling)
 - robotjs: ^0.6.0 (for keyboard simulation)
 - readline: ^1.3.0 (for device selection)
+- clipboardy: 2.3.0 (for clipboard operations)

+## Notes
+- Currently supports basic keyboard shortcuts and text input
+- Designed for personal use and testing different MIDI input approaches
+- Easy to extend with new shortcuts via config.json
+- Chord detection waits for all keys to be released
+- Preserves clipboard content when pasting text

+## Future Ideas
+- Add support for more keyboard shortcuts
+- Add more chord patterns
+- Add support for MIDI velocity in actions
+- Add support for multiple MIDI devices
+- Add configuration UI

 ## Attempted Approaches & Limitations